RapidFire3/RapidFire3/README.md

 ![](https://raw.githubusercontent.com/RapidFire3/RapidFire3/main/img/Gardner_Banner.png)

 #   🖐🏾Introduction
 Greetings everyone and welcome!
 My name is Jeff Gardner, and I am a computer science graduate from Grambling State University.
 I have worked on projects various in areas such as cryptography, augmented reality and mobile development.
-I have selected this space as another opportunity to learn and enhance my knowledge base by collaborating with other computer scientist and deevelopers.
+I have selected this space as another opportunity to learn and enhance my knowledge base by collaborating with other computer scientist and developers.

 <br>